ionicsolutions/ytterbium/README.md

 ## Getting Started

-If you have never worked with `qutip` before, starting with the two-level model of the S-P transition in <sup>174</sup>Yb<sup>+</sup> (`Yb174.twolevel`) and the corresponding tests (`test.Yb174.test_twolevel`) is recommended.
+If you are familiar with the basics of `qutip`, we recommend to have a look at `simulations.examples.lineshape` to see both how the models in `ytterbium` are designed and how parallel evaluation can be used to speed up calculations.

-Once you are familiar with the way `qutip` works and how the models in `ytterbium` are structured, looking at some of the example simulations provided is helpful to set up your own calculations.
+If you have never worked with `qutip` or master equations before, we suggest you first read the excellent [introduction to the Lindblad Master Equation Solver](http://qutip.org/docs/3.1.0/guide/dynamics/dynamics-master.html) in the `qutip` documentation.
+Then, we recommend starting with the two-level model of the S-P transition in <sup>174</sup>Yb<sup>+</sup> (`Yb174.twolevel`) and the corresponding tests (`test.Yb174.test_twolevel`).

 ## Literature